Enhancing Hallucination Detection through Noise Injection: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have made significant advancements in recent years \citep{achiam2023gpt, zhao2023survey}.
-However, despite the strides, LLMs are observed to sometimes generate plausible yet incorrect responses -- a phenomenon known as hallucination \citep{ji2023survey, kuhn2023semantic}.
-To ensure the safe deployment of LLMs, effective detection of hallucination is essential, and it has gained significant research attention \citep{malinin2020uncertainty, lin2022towards, lin2023generating, kuhn2023semantic, chen2024inside}.
-Many research efforts focus on detecting hallucinations by assessing model uncertainty across samples drawn from the model.
-For example, \cite{malinin2020uncertainty} proposes leveraging predictive uncertainty for hallucination detection.
-Similarly, \cite{lin2022towards} and \cite{lin2023generating} propose semantic consistency and quantify lexical similarity across samples.
+Large Language Models (LLMs) have made significant advances in recent years \citep{achiam2023gpt, zhao2023survey}.
+However, despite these advances, LLMs sometimes generate plausible yet incorrect responses -- a phenomenon known as hallucination \citep{ji2023survey, kuhn2023semantic}\footnote{Recent work \citep{kalai2025languagemodelshallucinate}) notes that hallucinations fundamentally stem from current training paradigms and may be inevitable without radical changes.}.
+In light of this, effective hallucination detection during inference has gained significant attention and is essential for the safe deployment of current LLMs.
+One line of work detects hallucinations in a single sample by training a separate model \citep{azaria2023internal, kossen2024semantic, liu2023cognitive, manakul2023selfcheckgpt, su2024unsupervised}, allowing for evaluation on pre-defined question–answer benchmarks such as HaluEval \citep{li2023halueval}.
+This approach adds computational cost and it can suffer from train-test distribution shift \cite{kossen2024semantic}.
+In contrast, we focus on an alternative line of work that detects hallucinations by assessing uncertainty across multiple samples \textit{directly} drawn from the model \citep{chen2024inside, kuhn2023semantic, lin2024generating, lin2022towards, malinin2021uncertainty, manakul2023selfcheckgpt}.
+For example, \cite{lin2022towards, lin2024generating} use semantic consistency and lexical similarity. \cite{chen2024inside} quantifies uncertainty from the hidden activations of multiple samples.
 The core principle underlying this line of work is simple: the greater the observed uncertainty, the higher the likelihood of hallucination.

-Since a language model defines the probability distribution over the next tokens, the most obvious way to generate such samples is therefore to repeatedly sample from the conditional distribution over tokens given the context so far.
-A benefit of this way of sampling is that it stays faithful to the probability distribution defined by the model (up to any deviations from the training temperature).
-Generating faithful samples from the model also makes sense when the goal is to generate individual answers, say, to a given prompt.
+Since a language model defines the probability distribution over the next tokens, an obvious way to generate samples is to repeatedly draw from the conditional distribution over tokens given the context so far.
+This way of sampling stays faithful to the probability distribution defined by the model (up to any temperature-induced deviations from the training distribution), and it makes sense when the goal is to generate multiple answers, say, to a given prompt.